pinchunc/ggomoku/README.md

 # ggomoku

 # Overview
 The `ggomoku` package allows you to play the board game Gomoku within R. It does so by plotting the board using the `ggplot2` package upon which it depends.
+To play the game, run `gomoku_play(gomoku_board())`.

 # Background
 _Gomoku_ (also known as _Five in a Row_) is a 2-player game where one player uses white tiles and the other uses black tiles.
 The game is played on a 15x15 or 19x19 squared board, similar to Go.